NunoSempere/SoGive-CSER-evaluation-public/3-drafts/1-cser-evaluation/index.md

 This attitude towards internal prioritization has the result that they will likely not seek to grow the most valuable parts of CSER differentially.
 This makes it less desirable to give CSER unrestricted funds.

-To illustrate this point, consider Toby Ord's [estimates of existential risk][2] in *The Precipice*.
-He estimates a chance of existential risk in the next 100 years of around 1 in 10k for supervolcanoes[^volcanoes], and around 1 in 10 for unaligned artificial intelligence.
+To illustrate this point, consider Toby Ord's [estimates of existential risk][1] in *The Precipice*.
+He estimates a chance of existential risk in the next 100 years of around 1 in 10k for supervolcanoes, and around 1 in 10 for unaligned artificial intelligence.
 In addition, addressing existential risk from supervolcanoes seems tricky and capital intensive, and my sense is that it's not more tractable than risk from artificial intelligence.
 But CSER has researchers working on both artificial intelligence and on risks from volcanoes, and therefore it seems pretty plausible that the differences in impact between its researchers can be \~1000x or higher.

 To elaborate on this point further, one of the researchers for whom CSER was looking for funding was Lara Mani, who specializes in risk from volcanoes.
-I had Vasco Grilo look into this more deeply; his results are [here][3].
+I had Vasco Grilo look into this more deeply.
 He indeed concludes that existential risk from volcanoes is extremely low.
-To elaborate on this though even more, [here][4] are profiles for a large fraction of CSER researchers, elaborated by a researcher from outside the EA community.
-The picture these profiles give is of an eclectic institute with widely varying effectiveness profiles.
+Looking at the profiles of other CSER researchers, CSER appears to be an eclectic institute with widely varying effectiveness profiles.

 So a donor can do better by not donating to CSER as a whole, but rather to the parts of CSER the donor identifies as more valuable.
-As a result, I will be modeling what I consider to be one of such valuable parts, CSER's AI group[^3].
+As a result, I will be modeling what I consider to be one of the most valuable parts, CSER's AI group[^3].
 I feel that this is straightforward, but also that this was worth pointing out explicitly.

 CSER's funding comes from a potpourri of sources, like the Grantham or the Templeton Foundation for climate risks, or the Effective Altruism or Open Philanthropy sphere for risks from artificial intelligence or biological risks.
 These sources seem to be aware of the varied nature of CSER, and try to avoid funging.
-Thus, it will be difficult for there to be a "vision for CSER as a whole", because CSER's resource allocation decisions are made by their funders, not by their leadership[^4], to the extent that funding is restricted.
+Thus, it will be difficult for there to be a "vision for CSER as a whole", because CSER's resource allocation decisions are made from outside the organization, by their funders, to the extent that funding is restricted.

-Perhaps that is illustrated by the fact that the pathways to impact I outlined in the previous section aren't from a research agenda for CSER as a whole (there doesn't seem to be one), but rather my best guess.
-Compare with [this pathway to impact][5] for GovAI.
+Perhaps that is illustrated by the fact that the pathways to impact I outlined in the previous section aren't from a research agenda for CSER as a whole (there doesn't seem to be one publicly), but rather my best guess.
+Compare with [this pathway to impact][2] for GovAI.

 CSER is also pretty expensive.
-Their cost per researcher is above $100k; $100k for salaries and pension.
+Their cost per researcher is above $100k, with $100k just for salaries and pension.
 But this doesn't include their actually pretty large support staff.
 In contrast, cost per researcher for an organization on the other end of the cheapness spectrum, like Riesgos Catastróficos Globales, is something like $20k.

 ### 1.4.
 Synthesis: A tricky and potentially exciting opportunity for impact

 Combining the positive and negative aspects of CSER, we can characterize this as a tricky, and perhaps therefore exciting, opportunity for impact.
 The hope is that if we set up a donation just right, we might achieve a large amount of impact, in a way which other donors wouldn't because it's too complicated.

-Besides making recommendations to its donors, SoGive could also take an activist investor role mediating some possible Open Philanthropy funding[^5].
-On the CSER side, this would involve giving restricted funding, standing available as an advisor, or making its case about where marginal funding could be most useful.
+Besides making recommendations to its donors, SoGive could also take an activist investor role mediating some possible Open Philanthropy funding[^4].
+From SoGive to CSER, this would involve giving restricted funding, standing available as an advisor, or making its case about where marginal funding could be most useful.
 SoGive could make the case to Open Philanthropy that CSER beats their last dollar, and offer to interface with CSER on its behalf.

+We will now move on to quantitatively comparing CSER's AI work to thresholds for cost-effectiveness.

 ## 2. Summary of a threshold approach for medium-sized donors

-In a [previous write-up][6], we discussed a decision method for choosing whether a donor interested in existential risk should donate to a given opportunity by comparing to a number of thresholds.
+In a [previous write-up][3], we discussed a decision method for choosing whether a donor interested in existential risk should donate to a given opportunity by comparing to a number of thresholds.
+We will review this write-up now.

 The approach was to define some thresholds, and check whether a potential intervention meets them.
 The thresholds were: